ioarampatzis/bookmarks-app/README.md

 # Bookmark Application
 This is an application for managing Bookmarks (create & delete), written in Angular 8.
-For the generation of the project [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20 was used.
+For the generation of the project, [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20 was used.

 ## How to Run
-In order to run the application, clone this repo and run the command ```ng serve```.
-The application is accessible at [localhost:4200](http://localhost:4200).
+In order to run the application, clone this repo and run the command ```npm install``` in the root of the project and then run the command ```ng serve```.
+The application will be accessible at [localhost:4200](http://localhost:4200).

 ## Documentation